Capital Loss

 Detailed Explanation:

-A capital loss is realized when an asset is sold for a loss.
+Investors realize a capital loss when they sell an asset at a loss.
 For example, when a family purchases a home for $200,000 and sells it three years later for $150,000, the family has a capital loss of $50,000.

-How much would you pay for a company that does not pay a dividend?
+How much would you pay for a company that does not pay dividends?
 Would you pay $50?
 How about $800?
 It depends.
-If you anticipate the company’s earnings will grow and the stock value will follow, then you may buy a stock expecting a capital gain.
-However, if you are wrong and the value of the company’s stock decreases from the price you purchased it for you have a capital loss.
+If you anticipate the company’s earnings will grow and the stock value will follow, you may buy a stock expecting a capital gain.
+However, if you are wrong and the value of the company’s stock decreases from the price you purchased it, you have a capital loss.

 Dig Deeper With These Free Lessons: